Cycle-Stark/token-kit-project/documentation/docs/Tokenkit-API/getting-started.md

 ## Tokenkit API

 Welcome to the Tokenkit API documentation!
-This powerful API allows developers to effortlessly query tokens associated with specific account or contract addresses on StarkNet.
-Whether you're building a portfolio website, creating a token management tool, or simply exploring the vast landscape of StarkNet assets, our API is designed to streamline your development process and enhance your applications.
+This powerful API allows developers to effortlessly query tokens associated with specific account or contract addresses on Starknet.
+Whether you're building a portfolio website, creating a token management tool, or simply exploring the vast landscape of Starknet assets, our API is designed to streamline your development process and enhance your applications.

 ## Why Use the Tokens API?

-### Unlock the Power of StarkNet
+### Unlock the Power of Starknet

 Starknet is revolutionizing the blockchain space with its scalability and efficiency.
 By leveraging our Tokens API, you can tap into this innovative ecosystem and provide users with real-time insights into their digital assets.
 Here are a few compelling reasons to integrate our API into your projects: